aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 - A VPC configured with public and private subnets to provide you with your own virtual network on AWS.*
 - In the public subnet, a managed NAT gateway to allow outbound internet access for resources in the private subnets.
-- In the public subnet, a Linux login/submission host to allow inbound Secure Shell (SSH) access to the environment.
+- In the public subnet, a Linux login/submission host running NICE DCV to allow remote desktop and Secure Shell (SSH) access to the environment.
 - In the private subnet, an LSF master running IBM Spectrum LSF with the Resource Connector feature enabled, Amazon EC2 compute instances that are dynamically provisioned by LSF, and a Linux-based NFS server for runtime scratch data.
 - An Amazon Elastic File System (EFS) file system for the LSF distribution and configuration files.